About AuraCamera

 Late 19th century

-It was Wilhelm Conrad Röntgen’s discovery of the X-ray in 1895 that underpinned effluvist photography.
+It was Wilhelm Conrad Röntgen's discovery of the X-ray in 1895 that underpinned effluvist photography.
 With new radiographic equipment, the invisible could be made visible.
-In France, just before the turn of the century, physician Hippolyte Baraduc and soldier Louis Darget utilized the technology to document vital fluids by pressing subjects’ fingers or foreheads onto sensitized photographic plates; Baraduc and Darget believed these images were the keys to perceiving the health and mood of a person.
+In France, just before the turn of the century, physician Hippolyte Baraduc and soldier Louis Darget utilized the technology to document energy fields by pressing subjects' fingers or foreheads onto sensitized photographic plates; Baraduc and Darget believed these images could relate to mood and wellbeing.
 The imprinted photographic forms inadvertently advanced the field of abstract photography as well, inspiring artists like László Moholy-Nagy.

 Hippolyte Ferdinand Baraduc (1850-1909); “Photograph of the Fluidic Nimbus of a Medium’s Thumb” (1893) Gelatin Silver Print.